Mission: Writing to Learn

 Subscribe to get full access to the newsletter and publication archives.

 It's no coincidence that William Zinsser's Writing to Learn (1988) is the first book featured in the Bookshelf section of this Substack.
 His ideas on learning through writing align closely with my own and encapsulate the aim of this project.
-Here, I am writing to learn—sharpening my thinking, refining my understanding, and hopefully bringing others along for the ride into my research field: Generative AI, Cybersecurity, and Defense.
+Here, I am writing to learn—sharpening my thinking, refining my understanding, and hopefully bringing others along for the ride.

 Richard Feynman famously argued that if you can't explain something simply, you don't truly understand it.
 In academic circles, complexity is sometimes valued for its own sake, but I intend to take the opposite approach.
 By adhering to the so-called Feynman Technique, I will challenge myself to clarify, distill, and make my work available to more people.